taimoorkhan-nlp/latent_dirichlet_allocation/README.md

 Topic modeling is also a soft clustering approach (derived from the concept of soft sets in mathematics), as all words belong to all topics and all topics belong to all documents with varying probabilities.
 However, for the sake of clarity, only higher probabilities are considered.
 Thus, in general, words having a higher probability for a topic have lower probabilities for all other topics, except for **polysemous words**.
 They can be among the highest probability words for multiple topics, where each occurrence is surrounded by its contextually correlated words.

 Topic models are generally represented by a plate-notation diagram as shown below [source](https://images.prismic.io/rosetta-marketing-website/9ee5d938-d009-4fcd-88c8-7bd539391da1_image+%2848%29.png?auto=compress,format).
 The rectangles (also called plates in the diagram) represent loops, while the circles represent variables.
-The $\alpha$ and $\beta$ priors are consumed by $\Theta$ and $\Phi$ representing document-topic and topic-word distributions, respectively. *W* represents the sampled word, while *Z* is the topic assigned to it. *K*, *M*, and *N* as the loop stopping condition, represent the number of topics, the number of documents in the corpus, and the number of words in the topics, respectively.
+The $\alpha$ and $\beta$ priors are consumed by $\Theta$ and $\Phi$ representing document-topic and topic-word distributions, respectively. *W* represents the sampled word, while *Z* is the topic assigned to it. *K*, *M*, and *N* are the loop stopping conditions representing the number of topics, the number of documents in the corpus, and the number of words in the topics, respectively.
 It can also be observed that among all variables, only *W* has a gray background, as it is the only known variable.

 $\Theta_{d, t} = \frac{\eta_{d, t}^{-} + \alpha}{\sum_{k}^{K} \eta_{d,k}^{-} + K\alpha}$